smarc-project/smarc_msgs/README.rst

 Examples may be navigation to a waypoint, or surveying a pipeline.
 Their interface is defined using `actionlib actions <http://wiki.ros.org/actionlib>`_.
 The rationale for using actionlib is that these are often long-running tasks.
-The higher-level decision making system (behavior tree) therefore needs ability to monitor progress or cancel the task. actionlib phttp://wiki.ros.org/actionlibrovides an interface for both of these things, together with convenience libraries in python and c++ to implement actions.
+The higher-level decision making system (behavior tree) therefore needs ability to monitor progress or cancel the task. actionlib provides an interface for both of these things, together with convenience libraries in python and c++ to implement actions.

 **Actions**